 At first some people didn't take this work seriously.
 String quartet players in those days were indeed very serious.
 There were a number of famous Quartets, whose concerts were extremely popular, but also highbrow.
-Andrew entered this world with a light hearted, jazzy, dance-like piece.
-Moreover he wrote the parts out in blue biro (no computers then) and his double stopping was difficult and hard to read.
+Andrew entered this world with a lighthearted, jazzy, dance-like piece.
+Moreover, he wrote the parts out in blue biro (no computers then) and his double stopping was difficult and hard to read.
 Even the Perry student quartet, who premiered the work, treated it as a less important part of their programme of otherwise established works.
 In those days only composers from past eras were respected.

 The audience in Blakedown Church, however, seemed to like the jollity and jazz of Andrew's music.

-String Quartet No.1, mini extracts from the 2nd and 3rd movements
+String Quartet No.1, mini extracts from the 2nd and 3rd movements:

 As time went on I was able to typeset the work and redistribute the double stopping, to make it more 'string player friendly'.
 Performances, both by string quartets and string orchestras, have continued to take place, with audiences nowadays really enjoying the music's groovy and humorous nature.

-Paula has put my latest pdf copies of Andrew's 3 quartets on the website, to be sold as digital downloads, as well as performances which I originally recorded on cassette and have converted to CD.
+Our daughter Paula has put my latest pdf copies of Andrew's 3 quartets on the website, to be sold as digital downloads, as well as performances which I originally recorded on cassette and have converted to CD.

 Anna was a toddler at the time of the composition of String Quartet No.1 and Paula a twinkle in her Dad's eye!